Certification of Original Documents

 - a tertiary admissions centre: UAC, VTAC, QTAC, SATAC, TISC;

-- An Admissions or Student Services Officer at any Australian University, Higher Education Provider (HEP), TAFE or private Registered Training Provider (RTO); and
+- An Admissions or Student Services Officer at any Australian University, Higher Education Provider (HEP), TAFE or private Registered Training Provider (RTO); or

 - the official records department of the educational organisation that originally issued the document(s).

 - an authorised officer of an Australia overseas diplomatic mission;